 These days, all the other writings of Conan Doyle are mostly forgotten by the lay public – Professor Challenger, Sir Nigel, Micah Clarke have faded from the minds of most.
 But Sherlock Holmes continues to exert a curious sort of fascination.
 We who love Holmesiana delight in meeting a fellow, so the most obscure details can be discussed.
 Where did Holmes keep the tobacco? (the persian slipper).
 Where did he store his cigars? (the coal scuttle).
 What did Holmes do with his gun in his rooms? (fired a patriotic “VR” pattern of bullet holes on the wall).
 What happened to Mrs. Hudson, Gregson, Lestrade?
 Where exactly was Watson wounded in Aghanistan, leg or shoulder?
 What more is there of the Diogenes Club and Mycroft Holmes?
 Why did Holmes never actually buy a house of his own?
 What were the fascinating adventures alluded to but never written down: that of Colonel Warburton’s madness, the “singular affair of the aluminium crutch”, the full account of Ricoletti of the club foot and his abominable wife, the “repulsive story of the red leech and the terrible death of Crosby the banker,” The Adventure of the Tired Captain, and the strange case of Mr Jason Phillimore who went back into his house to get his umbrella and was never seen again.
 I just love the names of these cases, real or not…they lend that air of verisimilitude to Holmes, that of an old, ongoing story with corners around which we can barely see.

-Those of us who early on in life gave our admiration to Conan Doyle and his creation and gained so much enjoyment thereby, have reason to be grateful to all those opthalmic patients wo did not go to see a young doctor back in 1891.
+Those of us who early on in life gave our admiration to Conan Doyle and his creation and gained so much enjoyment thereby, have reason to be grateful to all those opthalmic patients who did not go to see a young doctor back in 1891.
 It was there, waiting for patients who never arrived, that Conan Doyle started writing and saw the possibilities of his creation.
 Holmes fans the world over must heave a sigh of relief at this confluence of events: it may not have been elementary, but it sure was fortuitous.